Hamiltonian Complexity in the Thermodynamic Limit: Introduction

+While the results in the paper make use of many previously known techniques from Hamiltonian complexity, there are several novel technical contributions introduced here which we hope will be useful elsewhere.

+As mentioned above, to the best of our knowledge this is the first time that the length of the computation (which we control using the number of repetitions $T(x,y)$) is used to control the ground energy and make sure that the ground value indeed corresponds to the correct initial parameters.

-The precise formulation of the lowest eigenvalue is also essential in simultaneously encoding an infinite sequence of numbers (values $f(x)$ for an infinite sequence of $x$'s) into a single, infinite-precision number.
-Although the lowest eigenvalue for each finite segment length is a trigonometric function (of the form $1 - \cos(\pi/L)$), given enough high-order bits for $1-\cos(\pi/L)$, the integer $L$ can be determined, which allows us then to compute $1-\cos(\pi/L)$ to an arbitrary precision.
-Thus, given an estimate for $\alpha_0$ of high enough precision, we can inductively subtract off the energy contributions of $f(x')$ for each $x' < x$, which then leaves enough information to determine $f(x)$.
+We believe this is also the first time in Hamiltonian complexity that such precise control over the eigenvalues was required.
+We need the high level of precision in several places in the proof.
+First, in the infinite case, as explained in Subsection \ref{sec:infinite}, the precise analysis of the lowest eigenvalue is essential in simultaneously encoding an infinite sequence of numbers (values $f(x)$ for an infinite sequence of $x$'s) into a single, infinite-precision number.
+The high level of precision is needed so that given a precise enough estimate for $\alpha_0$ we can inductively subtract off the energy contributions of $f(x')$ for each $x' < x$, in the classical computation of the reduction; this then leaves enough information to determine $f(x)$.

+Secondly, even in our finite case construction, the fact that we are considering a function problem implies that we must distinguish between many different values for the cost function as opposed to extracting only a single bit as required for a decision problem.
+This requires a more precise handle on the lowest eigenvalue of the resulting matrix.

+Last but not least, in the finite case, as explained in subsection \ref{sec:proofoverviewinf}, we use highly precise lower bounds to show that the energy penalty for incorrect {\em yes} oracle guesses, which we achieve by periodic penalties of period $p(N)$, is indeed larger than the ground energy in the case that all {\em yes} guesses are correct.
+The usual lower bound of $\Omega(1/p(N)^3)$ used in previous circuit-to-Hamiltonian constructions does not suffice, as it needs to be larger than our upper bound on the ground value, which is $O(1/T^2P(N)^2)$ by Equation (\ref{eq:cosinus}).
+We cannot take $T$ to be arbitrarily large, since $T$ has to be computed in unary in less than $N$ steps and so it is bounded by roughly $\sqrt{N}$.

 The use of the circular clock also requires some additional care, as it is important that the computation part of the state also returns to its initial state at the end of the cycle.
 By contrast, if the computation is a path, the ending state of the computation can be arbitrary.
 We handle this by embedding a computation which executes a process in the forward direction for a certain number of steps.
 Since the action on the computation tracks is reversible, the computation can be undone by executing the same number of reverse steps.
-This forward/backward loop is repeated a fixed number of times (depending on the desired length of the cycle) which ensures that the computation always returns to its original state.